Zaptos84/MonCode/README.md

 ## Hi everyone <br>

 First, let me introduce myself quickly. <br>
-My name is Antonin, and I'm a 26-year-old beginner web developer living in the South of France, near Avignon.
+My name is Antonin, and I'm a 26-year-old beginner web developer living in the South of France, near Avignon. <br>
 I'm currently in training at Avenir84. <br>
 I'm passionate about computer science and web technologies, as well as video games, manga, and a bunch of other things. <br> <br>

 First, let's introduce myself quickly <br>